Fix: Low FPS and Stutters While Gaming on Windows 11

 How to fix Low FPS while Gaming

-Things will undoubtedly get better over time as Microsoft makes this new OS stable, but until then, there are some things you can do in order to improve your FPS count while playing your favorite games on Windows 11.
+Things will undoubtedly get better over time as Microsoft makes this new OS stable, but until then, there are some things you can do to improve your FPS count while playing your favorite games on Windows 11.

 1. Disable Game DVR